TwinkleOrangePeel/OrangePeelGGC2Mods/ImpossiblePlusMode/README.md

 - **German Guards**: Increased blade slash damage.
 - **All Enemies' Kick Attacks**: Increased knockback, making their melee counters more disruptive.
 - **Bodyguards**: Increased charging attack knockback, making their rushes harder to withstand.

+### 🧟 Zombies & Mutants
+- **Brute Zombies**: Increased punch damage and knockback, making them even more devastating in melee.
+- **Mechanical Brutes**: Increased slash damage and knockback, posing a greater threat up close.
+- **Armless Zombies / Maid Zombies**: Increased swipe damage, making even basic zombies more dangerous.
+- **Small Rats**: Increased pounce damage, and now have a small chance to appear in place of Prisoner Zombies in early-game levels.
+- **Medium Rats**: Now have a small chance to appear in place of Runner Zombies in early-game levels.
+- **Large Rats**: Now have a small chance to appear in place of Soldier Zombies in early-game levels.

 ## ⚙️ Installation